v3vapp/smaregi-price-change-scheduler/README.md

-## This app remotely controls the smaregi website and set new prices and application dates.
+### This app remotely controls the smaregi website and set new prices and application dates.

+As Smaregi (POS register service) does not offer a method for scheduling price changes through their API, this application utilizes manipulation of their website and configuration to achieve this purpose.

+## Note for activation
-create .env file for sumaregi user name and password.
+1, create .env file for sumaregi user name and password.

-EXAMPLE:
-SUMAREGI_EMAIL=foo@gmail.com
-SUMAREGI_PASSWORD=abcd1234
+SMAREGI_EMAIL=foo@gmail.com
+SMAREGI_PASSWORD=abcd1234

+2, Currently, this application depends on chromedriver-binary.
-Your chromedriver-binary version need to same as your chrome version.
+It requires the exact same version as your GoogleChrome.
-Please fix it before instaling requirements.txt.
-You can check your chorome version at help page on chrome.

-EXAMPLE:
-chromedriver-binary==108.0.5359.71